 See how easy this is moving along?

-Now add some decorations in your entryway to complement your autumn wreath.
+Now add some decorations to your entryway to complement your autumn wreath.
 Or decorate your porch with these fall front porch decorating ideas on a budget.

 Not everything is cheap when you make it homemade but this wreath was well worth it.
 The white farmhouse bench on the porch is homemade too.
 It is a simple DIY bench that you can make in a matter of hours once you have all the supplies.